-Customer care is on the minds of managers at all levels these days.
-It’s been tabbed as one of the last realms where companies can truly set themselves apart.
-The race is on to determine who can deliver the absolute best in customer care.
+Customer care is on the minds of managers at all levels these days, how can you help your customers as they go through the changes we are facing in the world today?
+Customer Care been tabbed as one of the last realms where companies can truly set themselves apart, and in a world with a remote work force it is important to keep up with the demands and quality of customer care.

 Employee engagement is another buzzword tossed around in business circles these days.
 Statistics show engaged employees are more productive, which translates into more profit for the company.